CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 ## Label Reports

-After the template definition, assigning it here to specific printers is possible.
-After application installation, there are already default entries (marked on the screenshot below).
+Once the template is defined, it can be assigned to specific printers here.
+After installing the application, default entries will already be present (as indicated in the screenshot below).

 ![Label Reports](./media/general-configuration/label-reports.webp)